-Make sure you go through a proper warm-up: We’ve given you several options for the wrists and shoulders.
+#1) Make sure you go through a proper warm-up: We’ve given you several options for the wrists and shoulders.
 Not only will a warm-up help prevent injury, but it will get the muscles and joints properly prepared to get the most out of your training.

 Trying to balance after you’ve exhausted yourself with a tough cardio session is an exercise in futility (pun intended).

 These drills are not as dependent on completely fresh muscles, but we still don’t want to try and hold ourselves upside-down after a grueling workout.

-Too much, too soon.
+#3) Don’t do too much, too soon.

 We’ve mentioned this a million times because it’s so important.
 Taking on too much too soon is a way to develop bad habits and possibly injure yourself.
-Take your time!
-Enjoy and really master each step!

 While we might not be batting 1,000 with all our attempts, but we should be looking to successfully complete around 8 out of 10 attempts.
 If we’re not?
 Then we might have taken on too much, too soon!